Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Results

 We first find the convergence order with respect to the \pit{} resolution.
 Accordingly, we use \eq{eq:conv_order} with $\delta=N^{-1}$, where $N$ refers to the $N_r$ resolution of \pit{} runs. \fig{fig:conv_test_cce_h_from_psi4} depicts the convergence of \ac{CCE} strain's phase computed from $\mpsi$ with a world tube radius of $50$~ \footnote{Among different world tube extraction radii, only radius = $50$ exhibits convergence behavior with respect to \pit{} resolutions.}.
 We observe a 2nd order convergence with respect to the \pit{} resolution.
 Similary, we conduct a similar convergence study for \ac{CCE} strain's amplitude and find a 2nd order convergence in all runs except $q=1$ that exhibits a 1st order convergence.

 For the convergence order with respect to the \pit{} extraction world tube, we use the highest resolution of \gra{} and \pit{}, and use \eq{eq:conv_order} with $\delta=R^{-1}$, in which $R$ refers to the world tube radius extraction of $20$, $50$, and $100$.
-The result of this convergence study shows that the \ac{CCE} strain's phase demonstrates a consistent 2nd order convergence for all mass ratios.
+The result of this convergence study, depicted in \fig{fig:conv_test_rex_cce_h_from_psi4}, shows that the \ac{CCE} strain's phase demonstrates a consistent $\sim$ 2nd order convergence for all mass ratios.
 However, the amplitude converges in different orders for different mass ratios.
 In particular, the amplitude in $q=1$ shows no convergence, $q=2$ converges with a 2nd order rate, and $q=3$ and 4 converge with a 3rd order rate.

 Assessing the error budget of the waveforms due to \gra{}, we first need to find the convergence order with respect to \gra{} resolutions.
 As such, we run \pit{} for three $C_{klm}(t)$ data which correspond to three resolutions from table~(\ref{tab:bbh_runs}).
 Specifically, we choose \gra{} resolutions of 384, 256, 128 for $q=$ 1, 2, 3, and 320, 256, 128 for $q=$ 4, to see a clear convergence pattern.
 Then, we run \pit{} with the resolution $224\times 200\times 200$ and the time step $\Delta t$ with the world tube radius of $50$ for each given \gra{} resolution.
 Lastly, we use \eq{eq:conv_order} with $\delta=N^{-1}$ to find the convergence order, where $N$ denotes the selected \gra{} resolutions.
 We find that $q=1$ and $q=2$ runs, respectively, show a 4th order convergence and a 2nd order convergence in the phase, while the higher mass ratio runs of $q=3$ and $q=4$ do not converge with respect to the \gra{} resolutions.
 Similarly, for mass ratio runs of $q=$ 1 and 2, the amplitude shows a 4th order convergence, while the higher mass ratios do not converge.